ElektraInitiative/libelektra/doc/tutorials/notifications.md

 kdb mount file.ini system/example ini dbussend dbusreceive
 ```

-## How to integrate an I/O-binding and send notifications asynchronously
+## How to integrate an I/O binding and send notifications asynchronously

 Developers do not need to change their programs in order to start sending
 notifications.
-However without the integration of an I/O-binding notifications are sent
+However without the integration of an I/O binding notifications are sent
 synchronously which will block normal program execution.
 For programs without time constraints (e.g. CLI programs) this may not be
 important, but for GUIs or network services this will have negative impact.

 Since many different I/O management libraries exist (e.g. libuv, glib or libev)
 the transport plugins use the I/O-interface for their I/O tasks.
-Each I/O management library needs its own I/O-binding.
+Each I/O management library needs its own I/O binding.
-Developers can also create their own I/O-binding for the I/O management library
+Developers can also create their own I/O binding for the I/O management library
 of their choice.
 This is described in the last section.

-Each I/O-binding has its own initialization function that creates a new
+Each I/O binding has its own initialization function that creates a new
-I/O-binding and connects it to the I/O management library.
+I/O binding and connects it to the I/O management library.
 For this tutorial we will assume that libuv is used.
 For details on how to use a specific binding please look at the bindings'
 README.md in `src/bindings/io/<binding>`.